See what’s happening anywhere on Earth.

 Observe

-Sensors already in place: orbital payloads, drones, vehicle cameras, fixed CCTV, all pointed at the same ground.
+Sensors already in place: satellites, drones, vehicle cameras, fixed CCTV, all pointed at the same ground.

 →Encode → latent